top of page

 • All apprentices must live nearby and have the ability to provide their own lunch and accommodation.
 Unfortunately we don't have on-farm accommodation for apprentices yet, though it's something we are working on.

 • Apprentices will be expected to work independently on tasks sometimes and work under supervision at other times.
-They will also be expected to supervise interns and volunteers on a regular basis.
+They will also be expected to supervise interns and volunteers occasionally.

 • A positive attitude and willingness to learn and try new things is a must!